Mushroom Powder vs Liquid: Which One is better?

 -

-At 5% availability, extract wins easily
+At 5% accessibility, liquids wins easily

 -

-At 10% availability, extract still provides superior value
+accessibility, liquids still provides superior value

 -